ryvoxr/notebook/school/college/carnegie-mellon.md

 user can create powerful and useful scripts in a matter of minutes.
 When I program, I write modular, reusable, and clear code as opposed to monolithic, obfuscated, or heavily abstracted code.
-I nearly always program in systems languages (like C, Rust, and Zig) because of the connection and control over the computer they grant.
+I nearly always program in systems languages like C, Rust, and Zig because of the connection and control over the computer they provide.

 I strongly believe in the importance of understanding your software environment and tools.
 To that end, I decided to use Arch Linux and build my system from